Double Jaw Surgery: Complete Guide to Costs, Recovery, and Results

 Long-term Considerations

-- Hardware issues: Potential need for plate removal
+- Potential need for hardware removal

 Maximizing Success